What to Expect at Your First Physical Therapy Appointment

 Often, you will be asked to mark their pain or other symptoms on a body chart.
 All of this information will be reviewed by the therapist prior to your first physical therapy appointment.
 It will help the physical therapist begin the process of evaluating you and determining the proper exercises and treatment plan.

-Coming a 10-15 minutes earlier than your scheduled appointment time is advised to make sure you have time to fill out all the necessary paperwork and make sure it doesn’t cut into your evaluation time with the therapist.
+Coming 10-15 minutes earlier than your scheduled appointment time is advised.
+Doing so ensures you have time to fill out all the necessary paperwork.
+It also means you won’e cut into your evaluation time with the therapist.

 What to Expect While At a Physical Therapy Appointment

 Once the one on one portion of the appointment begins, you can expect to spend about 45 min to 1 hour with the therapist.
 This will include the evaluation as well as treatment.

 During the first part of the evaluation, the therapist will be asking you key questions about your pain or reason for seeking treatment.
 You will need to provide information regarding:

 - What things increase or decrease your symptoms

 - What other treatments you have sought for this

 - Information about any imaging you have received